FDA bans Juul e-cigarettes tied to teen vaping surge

 The action is part of a sweeping effort by the Food and Drug Administration to bring scientific scrutiny to the multibillion-dollar vaping industry after years of regulatory delays.

-Parents, politicians and anti-tobacco advocates wanted a ban on the devices that many blame for the rise in underage vaping.
-Supporters say they can help smokers cut back on regular cigarettes.
+The FDA said Juul must stop selling its vaping device and its tobacco and menthol flavored cartridges.
+Those already on the market must be removed.
+Consumers aren't restricted from having or using Juul’s products, the agency said.

+To stay on the market, companies must show that their e-cigarettes benefit public health.
+In practice, that means proving that adult smokers who use them are likely to quit or reduce their smoking, while teens are unlikely to get hooked on them.

-The FDA noted that Juul may have played a "disproportionate" role in the rise in teen vaping and its application didn't have enough evidence to show that marketing its products "would be appropriate for the protection of the public health."
+The FDA noted that some of the biggest sellers like Juul may have played a “disproportionate″ role in the rise in teen vaping.
+The agency said Thursday that Juul's application didn’t have enough evidence to show that marketing its products “would be appropriate for the protection of the public health.”

 The agency has granted some e-cigarette applications.
 Since last fall, the agency has given its OK to tobacco-flavored e-cigarettes from R.J.
 Reynolds, Logic and other companies.